HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-radiotherapy-volume-intro.md

 is the term Internal Target Volume (ITV), "representing the volume encompassing the CTV and the Internal  Margin".
 As defined by [Ezhil et al](https://ro-journal.biomedcentral.com/articles/10.1186/1748-717X-4-4) the Internal Gross Tumor Volume (IGTV) represents the GTV with an internal margin to compensate for all movements.

 ### Usage
 This profile described volumes as BodyStructure resources.
 Each volume can be  characterized by a type such as planning target volume (PTV) or gross tumor volume (GTV) and by the anatomic location.

+** vvvCAN WE DELETE THIS?vvv **

 Using a stand-alone resource to describe a radiotherapy volume has several benefits:

 1. It uses an existing FHIR Resource, and avoids creation of a complex extension.
 2. It permits reuse of the same body volume in planning, executing, and reporting a radiotherapy treatment, as opposed to repeating the same elements in multiple places.